 Not all sectional gutters are aluminum, vinyl or plastic.
 Copper half-round is sometimes installed in sections.
 In the case of special materials like copper, there are no miters or special hangers used.
 The seams are soldered together, strengthening the system and adding more ability to prevent leaks at the seams.

-Repair Ability Of Seamless Gutters
+Repair Ability Of Seamless Gutters in Lincoln

 Repairing seamless gutters is a lot more difficult since the entire gutter system will typically get destroyed in the process of repair.
 However, if the gutter system simply comes off the house, often it can be saved.
 Sectional gutters are much easier to repair since they are already in sections.